Shmoopi/simplydelicio.us/content/recipes/apple crumble pie.md

 ### Pie Crust

 1. In a mixing bowl, stir together flour and salt.
 Cut in shortening or lard until pieces are the size of small peas.
-2. Sprinkle 1 tablespoon of the water over part of the mixture, gently toss with a fork.
+2. Sprinkle 1 Tbsp of the water over part of the mixture, gently toss with a fork.
 Push to side of bowl.
 Repeat till all is moistened.
 3. Form dough into a ball.
 4. On a lightly floured surface, flatten dough with hands.
 5. Roll dough from center to edges, forming a circle about 12 inches in diameter.